begh-azka/active_directory_learning/6_Group_Policy_Management/4_Roaming_Profiles_for_Users.md

-# Configuring Roaming Profiles for Users with GPO
+# Configuring Roaming Profiles for Users

 - Go to Server Manager and on the left side is an option **File and Storage Services**.
 - Open Shares.